UCSolarCarTeam/Recruit-Resources/Advanced-Recruit-Training/README.md

 To run the project:
 `./batteryLife` - Refer to help for further instructions

 In QT Creator, the above `qmake` and `make` are located in `Build`, and the project can be run through the play button.
+You'll have to set the appropriate command line arguments in `Projects > Build & Run > Run`.

 The goal of this project is to give new recuits a good starting point to learn the required skills to work on the other projects.